Cross-Border Conquests: Tranmere Rovers in the Welsh Cup

 If Tranmere opened a museum, it would be full of strange and wonderful items.
-Pennants gifted by opponents in the Anglo-Italian Cup.
+Pennants gifted by opponents in the Anglo-Italian Cup, perhaps.
 England caps won by Dixie Dean and others.
-Boots worn by Elkanah Onyeali, the first black footballer signed by a Merseyside club.
-Yet perhaps the most peculiar exhibit would be the Welsh Cup, which Rovers won in 1935.
+Boots worn by Elkanah Onyeali, the first black footballer signed by a professional Merseyside club.
+Yet arguably the most peculiar exhibit would be the Welsh Cup, which Rovers won in 1935.

-Only ten English clubs have ever won the third-oldest national competition in world football, and just four of them still exist in their original form.
-This adds another twist to the beguiling tale of Tranmere Rovers.
-A twist we should explore in greater detail.
+Only ten English clubs have ever won the third-oldest national cup competition in world football, and just four of them still exist in their original form.
+This adds another twist to the beguiling tale of Tranmere Rovers, so quirky and surprising.

 The Welsh Cup was first contested in 1877-88.
-After witnessing the success of new nationwide competitions in England and Scotland, the power-brokers of Welsh football sanctioned their own tournament, hoping to grow the game significantly.
-In the early days, football was mainly confined to North Wales, with rugby enjoying substantial support in the southern heartland.
-That trend was reflected in early Welsh Cup results, as Wrexham triumphed with great regularity.
+After witnessing the success of new nationwide competitions in England and Scotland, the powerbrokers of Welsh football sanctioned their own tournament, hoping to grow the game significantly.
+In the early days, football fervour was mainly confined to North Wales, with rugby enjoying substantial support in the southern heartland.
+That trend was reflected in early Welsh Cup results as Wrexham triumphed with great regularity.

 The perceived lack of interest or ability among southern teams swiftly led to English participation.
 Many clubs within reasonable range of the Welsh border were invited to enter, giving the competition more rounds and greater intrigue.
 Shrewsbury Town were obvious cross-border participants, but Northwich Victoria, Oswestry White Star and Wellington Town (later Telford United) also enjoyed varying degrees of success in the embryonic Welsh Cup.

-Given the proximity of Wirral to Wales, Tranmere were likely invited to participate on numerous occasions, but Rovers didn’t listen until the 1906-07 campaign.
-Their first Welsh Cup tie was played on 12th January 1907, away to Rhyl.
-Rovers were ushered in at the third round stage, before promptly losing 2-0.
-Not the most auspicious start, to say the least.
+Birkenhead lies just fifteen miles from the Welsh border, meaning that Tranmere were likely invited to participate on numerous occasions.
+Rovers didn’t accept until the 1906-07 campaign, however, and their first Welsh Cup tie was played on 12th January 1907, away to Rhyl.
+Rovers were ushered in at the third-round stage, promptly losing 2-0.
+It was not the most auspicious start, to say the least.

 Tranmere appeared in numerous tournaments during this era, and prioritising matches became an issue.
 Rovers debuted in the Lancashire Combination in 1910-11, and that certainly took precedence.
-But the FA Cup was also a great way of making money, and regional competitions like the Cheshire Senior Cup remained active.
-Throw in the Liverpool Senior Cup, the Wirral Senior Cup, and the Birkenhead Hospitals Cup, and Rovers were playing close to 50 games per season.
+The FA Cup was also a great way of making money, while regional competitions like the Cheshire Senior Cup remained active.
+Tranmere also participated in the Liverpool Senior Cup, the Wirral Senior Cup and the Birkenhead Hospitals Cup, playing close to 50 games per season.
 There was little time for the Welsh Cup, despite it being a sequestered jewel in the crown of British football.

-At this point, around 1920, the prospect of joining the Football League besotted Tranmere decision-makers.
+Around 1920, the prospect of joining the Football League besotted Tranmere decision-makers.
 Manager-secretary Bert Cooke pursued that goal with relentless energy, improving facilities at Prenton Park, expanding the club’s recruitment purview and extolling the virtues of Birkenhead to League officials at any given opportunity.
-Once again, the Welsh Cup faded into the subconscious, as Tranmere burrowed towards their destiny.
+Once again, the Welsh Cup faded into the background as Tranmere burrowed towards their destiny.

-As the strongest teams in Wales, Cardiff and Swansea were founder members of the new Third Division in 1920.
-Wrexham were elected to the offshoot Third Division North a year later, along with Tranmere, which chairman WG Hardie claimed was the first club to be considered due to its fine reputation.
+Cardiff and Swansea were founder members of the new Division Three in 1920.
+Wrexham were elected to the offshoot Division Three North a year later, along with Tranmere, which League chairman WG Hardie claimed was the first club to be considered due to its fine reputation.

 Over the next decade, Rovers pumped all their resources into the constant quest for Football League survival.
 Each season, the bottom two clubs required re-election, and that process wasn’t the foregone conclusion it would later become.
-Tranmere flirted with the process on several occasions, and survived its vagaries in 1924-25, before growing into a solid League entity.
+Tranmere flirted with the system on several occasions and survived its vagaries in 1924-25 before growing into a solid League entity.

 The following season, 1933-34, was the first of many great cup campaigns for Tranmere Rovers.
 An FA Cup run saw Tranmere face Liverpool before 61,036 at Anfield.
 Rovers also won the Liverpool Senior Cup for the first time, defeating local rivals New Brighton 4-1 in the final.
 Back in the Welsh Cup, Tranmere beat Southport and Newport before thumping Bangor 6-1 in a thrilling semi-final.
 Interest mounted throughout the season, and there was a brilliant sense of anticipation for the final.

-The Robins chose not to defend their crown in 1934-35, which gave Tranmere a great opportunity.
-With a goal-laden team, Rovers put five past Flint in round six, before facing the works team of Lovell’s sweet factory for a place in the semi-finals.
+The Robins chose not to defend their crown in 1934-35, giving Tranmere a great opportunity.
+With a goal-laden team, Rovers put five past Flint in round six before facing the works team of Lovell’s sweet factory for a place in the semi-finals.
 Tranmere won 6-5 after extra-time, then dispatched Shrewsbury to secure a rendezvous with fierce rivals Chester in the final.

 Rovers planned to defend their title in 1935-36, and they were drawn against Crewe in the sixth round.
-However, records show that Tranmere were scratched from the competition, with little detail provided on the reasoning.
-Perhaps new manager Jack Carr didn’t care for the competition.
+However, records show that Tranmere were scratched from the competition with little detail provided as to the reasoning.
+Perhaps new manager Jack Carr didn’t care for the tournament.
 Perhaps the new board thought it a burden as Rovers sought that elusive promotion.
 Or perhaps a been there, done that mentality seeped through.
 Whatever the rationale, Tranmere never played another game in the Welsh Cup.
 They went out as champions.